pelias/documentation/add-search-to-a-map.md

 Mapzen Search uses a [variety of open data sources](https://mapzen.com/documentation/search/data-sources/), including OpenStreetMap.
 Part of the power of open data is that anyone can change the source data and improve the quality for everyone.
 If you are unable to find a location, the place could be missing or incorrect in the source datasets.
 Mapzen is also building a comprehensive, open database of places known as [Who's on First](https://github.com/whosonfirst/whosonfirst-data) that can be publicly edited, and is working on integrating it into the geocoder.

-## Walkthrough summary
+## Tutorial summary

-In this walkthrough, you learned the basics of adding the Mapzen Search geocoding engine to a Leaflet map.
+You learned the basics of adding the Mapzen Search geocoding engine to a Leaflet map.
 If you want to learn more about Mapzen Search, review the [documentation](index.md).

 Because the geocoder is still under development and considered experimental, if you are getting unexpected search results, please add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).
 The developers can investigate and decide if the problem is caused by software or data, and work to fix it either way.